 We know you’ve heard of Uber and Airbnb, so we went further afield to bring you ten sharing economy apps you might not have heard of that are currently helping folk outsource things you don’t want to, don’t have time to, or aren’t skilled to do.

-One that is possibly for the more wealthier among us, Airly connects travellers with owners of luxury private jets for what can essentially be described as the Uber of the skies.
-The company started as a dream of Melbourne-based founder Alexander Robinson to make the most efficient and luxurious method of travel, private aviation, accessible for everyday people.
-The sharing economy nature of Airly means they can provide a first-class service at a more affordable price, so you can feel like royalty even if you don’t wear the crown.
+One that is possibly for the high flyers, Airly connects travellers with owners of luxury private jets for what can essentially be described as the Uber of the skies.
+The company started as a dream of Melbourne-based founder Alexander Robinson to make private aviation accessible for everyday people.
+The sharing economy nature of Airly means easier access to a first-class service usually at a more affordable price than previous models, so you might be able to feel like royalty even if you don’t wear the crown.

 "@flyairly will take your Melbourne Airport commute to the next level- flying high over a beautiful sunny ice cold Melbourne today was pure magic.
 I cannot recommend this service more highly."

 More: https://t.co/cQAj0hq8CT pic.twitter.com/cL6zYUlZDU

 — Airly (@flyairly) May 31, 2018

 Back down here on the ground, Spacer connects those with spare storage and parking, of any description, with those who need it.
 With over 30,000 units available to rent, Spacer represents the largest marketplace for space in Australia at the moment, so you’re likely to find somewhere to park your car or store that collection of antique spoons you’re just waiting for Antiques Roadshow to discover.

 Have spare space?
 Rent it out to a neighbour in need today! https://t.co/WB4aEQ3QlJ